-A few weeks back, I was in a Mastermind meeting in Las Vegas.
+I was in a Mastermind meeting in Las Vegas a few weeks back.

 One of the 40 people who attended was Bayo Adio.

-I have never met Bayo yet in person but he has been a fan of EFI for years.
+I had never met Bayo in person, but he has been a fan of EFI for years.
 All of my writing and videos have helped him and his clients.
-When we finally met during the Mastermind meeting, Bayo asked me a question that he often gets from his clients.
-I thought the question would help you out.
+When we finally met during the Mastermind meeting, Bayo asked me a question he often gets from his clients.
+I thought the answer to his question would help you as well.

 CLICK HERE to watch the YouTube video.

 Bayo Adio: One of the questions I get asked about is shin splints, especially with runners or new clients I get.

 One of my friends, Rick Kaselj, is an injury expert whom I have been following for years for tips on fixing shoulder, back, and knee pain.
 He will give us a few tips to help us manage our shin splints.

 Rick Kaselj: Hey, I am Rick Kaselj.
 I specialize in overcoming injuries and pain.

 A common injury for those doing boot camps or who have started running is Shin Splints.